-East Asian Studies is launching the 2021 Summer Internship Pilot Program.
+East Asian Studies is launching the 2023 Summer Research Internship Program.
 The program will:

 - Provide EAS majors and minors with hands-on opportunities to work with researchers and experts (within or outside academia) that will be valuable for their professional development.

 The National Security Agency internship program allows students to learn more about American intelligence and security within specialized fields including:

 - Computer science, computer/electrical engineering, and information systems

 - Political science, international affairs, and criminal justice